-These findings also carry theoretical and empirical implications for various grievances and greed mechanisms in the broader civil war literature.
+This article posits a strategic linkage between economic grievances and civil war onset, and also provides insights into a specific empirical pattern: oil-rich regions fight separatist civil wars relatively frequently.
+The findings carry theoretical and empirical implications for various grievances and greed mechanisms in the civil war literature, and highlight new considerations for broader international relations research.
 The article provides a framework for understanding how properties of economic production-such as output elasticity, the value of exiting to an informal sector, and price volatility-create redistributive grievances and foster civil war incentives.
 The theoretical implications from the model yield hypotheses that could be tested empirically for various economic commodities, for example, by combining the theoretical logic of the model with commodities in different positions in Figure 3.
-Furthermore, the model analysis of regional autonomy deals also carries insights into broader questions about grievances such as why a government would exclude ethnic groups from political power if this raises the likelihood of a costly activity, civil war (Cederman, Gleditsch and Buhaug, 2013), by focusing on why a government may strategically choose not to alleviate grievances.
+Furthermore, the model analysis of regional autonomy deals carries insights into broader questions about grievances.
+For example, Cederman, Gleditsch and Buhaug (2013) show that ethnic groups that lack access to political power at the center are more likely to fight civil wars.
+But why would a government exclude ethnic groups if this choice raises the likelihood of civil war?
+The model provides insight into why a government may strategically choose not to alleviate grievances, which future research could extend.

 Additionally, understanding why greed theories cannot explain the oil-separatist relationship may also help to better understand scope conditions for mechanisms such as rebel looting and rebel finance.
 Natural resources more easily looted than oil-such as alluvial diamonds-provide more viable sources of rebel finance.
-Therefore, if looting is a generally relevant mechanism for causing civil wars, then easily lootable resources such as alluvial diamonds should be systematically associated with separatism.
-However, although additional research is needed, existing empirical results show the relationship between alluvial diamonds and civil war is somewhat weak (Ross, 2015, 250).
-Continued analysis of which aspects of economic production trigger grievances and war, and why strategic governments may choose not to stem these grievances, will provide greater insight into civil wars.
+Therefore, if looting often triggers civil wars, then easily lootable resources such as alluvial diamonds should systematically associate with separatism.
+However, although we require additional research, existing empirical results show a weak relationship between alluvial diamonds and civil war (Ross, 2015, 250).
+Perhaps the non-finding for alluvial diamonds arises because these minerals are secondary to state weakness for causing civil war onset.
+Only in the context of severe state weakness can rebels control territory and mine diamonds.
+This consideration explains how rebels looted and financed their armies using alluvial diamonds during conflicts in Angola, Liberia, and Sierra Leone-and ISIS's control over oil fields-but also why this is usually infeasible.